The ultimate Costco Grocery List showing the best products to add to your shopping cart! Free Printable!

 I go back and forth deciding if a membership to Costco Wholesale is worth the $60/year fee.
 For now, it seems to be worth it.
 You can’t beat the convenience of buying certain items in bulk, while hopefully saving a little money.
 However, be careful shopping at Costco because the prices can add up fast and cause major “sticker shock” at the checkout!
 Plus, having “too much” food in the house can also add up fast around your waistline!

 Over the years I have learned to shop cautiously at Costco, steering clear of the bakery, and focusing on buying products that are mostly healthy and beneficial to my family.
 For a family of 4, I have also learned not to buy too much fresh produce or large quantities of perishable food that could go bad before we have a chance to eat it.
 Costco is perfect for businesses, big family gatherings, or other events where you need a lot of food.
 For a smaller family, on a regular basis, I find it’s important to be more selective.

-I’ve created a list of over 50 products that I purchase again and again, for one reason or another (price, quality, convenience).
+To help make my trips to Costco easier, I’ve created a list of over 50 products that I like to purchase again and again, for one reason or another (price, quality, convenience).
 I shop at Costco about once a month and focus on the